bdelacretaz/opendev-channel-requirements/README.md

 * *Split Thread*: split a discussion into several clearly identified subtopics
 * *Voting*: present a set of options and allow people to rank them
 * *Formal Audit*: be able to find and retrieve any discussion thread in its entirety, forever
+* *Categorize Content*: be able to mark existing messages based on their topics, quality, relevance etc.

 ## Open Development Communications Channels Use Cases